mapgallery/docu/deploy.md

+## Deployment

 This is a docker image that eases setting up MapGallery for organizations.
 This image is based on the official [nginx](https://hub.docker.com/_/nginx) image.

-## Installation

 Simple pull the image from the docker hub.

 ```bash
 $ docker pull baasgeo/mapgallery:tagname